mzabani/codd/docs/SCHEMA-MAPPINGS.md

 - Are redundant, i.e. at least one other column will always change when the ignored column changes.
 - Do not affect any possible query's results for the Application User.
 On-Disk size of objects, user's password and others fall in this category.

+## Other notes

+- We still use system functions from https://www.postgresql.org/docs/13/functions-info.html to checksum objects' contents some times.
+However, we want to remove all usage of functions that return object definitions in text form.
+The reasoning is that even slightly changing what those functions return (maybe even spacing) would likely not be considered breaking behaviour by Postgres devs, but it would break _codd_.
+  - Whether these functions are more reliable than `::TEXT` representations of objects' definitions, though...

 **IMPORTANT:** Not all features are currently perfectly mapped.
 Search this document for "TODO" to find missing/imperfect mappings.